hessabanihammad/Speller_application_data_structures/README.md

 integer value x.
 Then if the integer value x is greater than 0 and x is less than the length of the search string, then it will store a prefix in a string that starts from the 0 to x (location of the “*”).
 Then, the binary search function will be called with arguments (list, prefix and x) to search for the matching word to the prefix provided by the user.
-We then create another vector to store the words found, titled “words Found”.
+I then create another vector to store the words found, titled “words Found”.
 While the substring of the word found matches the prefix, the NumEntries will increase (which is the words matching in this case).
 After that, the words found will be printed with the word comparisons done.

 When the user enters a word with a ?, the same algorithmic design is implemented as the “*”.
-We save the position of the “?” in an integer value y.
-The only difference here is that we also create a string titled suffix to save the search string substring after the “?”.Then we call the binary search function with arguments (list, prefix and y (location of “?”).
+I save the position of the “?” in an integer value y.
+The only difference here is that I also create a string titled suffix to save the search string substring after the “?”.Then I call the binary search function with arguments (list, prefix and y (location of “?”).
 While the word in the dictionary matches the prefix and the suffix then it's a match.
 The number of entries are printed as well as the words found and the word comparisons.